Bedlington railway station: Reopening proposals

-The former platform and station buildings at Bedlington in April 2006.
-Planning documents, released in March 2021, suggest that this platform could be rebuilt and incorporated into the new up (northbound) platform if the station is reopened.

-Nonetheless, the county council has continued to develop the project, hiring AECOM and SCL Rail as contractors to develop the scheme on their behalf in 2018 and allocating an additional £3.46 million in funding for a further business case and detailed design study (equivalent to GRIP 3) in February 2019.
+Nonetheless, the county council has continued to develop the project, hiring AECOM and SLC Rail as contractors to develop the scheme on their behalf in 2018 and allocating an additional £3.46 million in funding for a further business case and detailed design study (equivalent to GRIP 3) in February 2019.
 Revised plans were revealed in July 2019 which were reduced in scope from the 2016 GRIP 2 study and proposed 4-phase project to reduce the initial cost of the scheme.
-Phase 1 (at an estimated cost of £90 million) would have seen Bedlington station reopened as the penultimate stop for hourly passenger trains on the Newcastle to Ashington Northumberland Line, while later phases would have added additional stations and the infrastructure upgrades required elsewhere on the line to provide a half-hourly frequency.
+Phase 1, at an estimated cost of £90 million, would have seen Bedlington station reopened as the penultimate stop for hourly passenger trains on the Newcastle to Ashington Northumberland Line, while later phases would have added additional stations and the infrastructure upgrades required elsewhere on the line to provide a half-hourly frequency.
 However, in August 2020 it was reported that these four proposed phases might be merged into a single one.

-The North East Joint Transport Committee's bid for £377 million of funding from the UK Government's £1.28 billion Transforming Cities Fund, submitted on 20 June 2019, includes £99 million to fund the reintroduction of passenger services between Newcastle and Ashington, while further work is ongoing to secure additional public and private investment for the project.
+The North East Joint Transport Committee's bid for £377 million of funding from the UK Government's £1.28 billion Transforming Cities Fund, submitted on 20 June 2019, included £99 million to fund the reintroduction of passenger services between Newcastle and Ashington, while further work is ongoing to secure additional public and private investment for the project.

 The Department for Transport allocated an initial grant of £1.5 million towards the project costs in January 2020 which was supplemented by an allocation of £10 million of funds from Northumberland County Council the following month.
 This funding enabled AECOM to begin detailed on-site ground investigation works in October 2020.
 The allocation of a further £34 million of UK Government funding for the project in January 2021 enables the necessary land to be purchased, detailed designs to be prepared and some early preparatory and site works to begin.

 In January 2021, it was anticipated that the UK Government would fund the remainder of the project cost, estimated at £166 million as of January 2021, once the final phase of design works were completed.
-However, in April 2021, it was reported that government officials were seeking to reduce the cost of the project as part of the Department for Transport's Project SPEED initiative.
-It was reported that the cost-saving measures under consideration included and cutting initial service frequencies from two to one trains per hour and dropping the proposed Blyth Bebside station from initial project scope (although the latter option was later publicly ruled out by Minister for Railways Chris Heaton-Harris).
+However, in April 2021, it was reported that government officials were seeking to reduce the cost of the project as part of the Department for Transport's Project Speed initiative.
+It was reported that the cost-saving measures under consideration included cutting initial service frequencies from two to one trains per hour and dropping the proposed Blyth Bebside station from initial project scope; although the latter option was later publicly ruled out by the Minister for Railways, Chris Heaton-Harris.